 The Saxon Luxury Villa has seven villa luxury suites each with private balcony, and a large shared lounge, bar, kitchen and dining room as well as terraces and heated pool.

-Children under 12 years are welcome to stay at the Saxon Boutique Hotel and Spa by prior arrangement.
+Children under 12 years are welcome to stay at the Saxon Hotel, Villas & Spa by prior arrangement.
 Attractions that kids will love in Johannesburg include the zoo and Gold Reef City.